LappleApple/feedmereadmes/README-maturity-model.md

 ### Level Four: README with purpose
 - Detailed information about the project's purpose, functionality and special features/attributes.
-- Detailed user installation, configuration, and running instructions, tested and current.
-They also include information about common errors and how to resolve them.
+- Detailed user installation, configuration, and running instructions that may or may not be recently updated; information about common errors and how to resolve them.
 - Detailed documentation for potential contributors.
 - A detailed vision statement or project roadmap for onboarding new contributors.
 - A Contributing.md/.rst file with detailed style guidelines.